thalesluquetti/codes/README.md

-# coin
-Example Foreign Exchange Rates
+# Example Foreign Exchange Rates
 An app that lets you do conversion foreign exchange rates.

-overview
+# Overview

 Architectural overview
 This app was created as MVVM architecture.
 With a custom provider for best results and manager.